 At the same time, there are generally fewer candidates searching for jobs in December.
 SimplyHired, for example, estimates that its Web traffic is about 60% less in December than in January.
 In essence, it’s the perfect storm for job hunters: businesses are desperate to hire yet there is less competition for job openings.

 The one downside is that there tend to be fewer jobs posted during the holiday season.
-According to Purdy, Monster’s Employment Index found that the number of job postings on corporate career sites and job boards suffered a “slight dip” of 3% between November and December of 2010.
+According to Purdy, Monster’s Employment Index found that the number of job postings on corporate career sites and job boards suffered a “slight dip” of 3% between November and December of 2010.“You may not see companies posting as many jobs, but looking for a job doesn’t necessarily mean looking only for those that have been posted,” Purdy says, emphasizing the need for job hunters to focus on promoting themselves and reaching out to managers at companies they’d like to work for.
+“Now is when many organizations are locking in their budgets for the coming year, so getting on a company’s radar makes sense.”

 The formula for landing a job during the holidays is slightly different than throughout the rest of the year.
 Here’s what you need to know to score a new job for the new year.